gourmetjs/gourmet-ssr/docs/tutorial-5.md

 One subtlety of view component's `getInitialProps()` is that, because views can be switched on the client side, it can be executed on the client as well.
 The initial content rendered on the server will contain a serialized result of the initial view component's `getInitialProps()`, so it will not be executed on the client side just like a page component.
 However, if a view switch occurs on the client, the newly activated view's `getInitialProps()` will be executed on the browser.

-> The idea of the asynchronous data fetching via a static function of a component, named `getInitialProps()`, got popular by [Next.js](https://nextjs.org/learn/basics/fetching-data-for-pages).
+> The idea of the asynchronous data fetching via a static function of a component, named `getInitialProps()`, was made popular by [Next.js](https://nextjs.org/learn/basics/fetching-data-for-pages).
 We appreciate their work for the inspiration.

 ### Authentication

 One important issue regarding the isomorphic data fetching is the authentication.
 Let's take a look at the flow of interaction between client and server in our news app.

 1. A user logs in to our app.
-Now, a session cookie is saved in user's browser.
+Now, a session cookie is saved in the user's browser.
 2. The user visits `/` to get the HTML page containing the latest news articles.
 3. The server receives the request and verifies the session cookie.
 4. The server calls `res.serve("main")` to render the page.